alexanderkotsev/gp-ogc-api-features/tg.md

 NOTE CRS=WGS84 when returning collections and features through the API.
 Enclosure link for bulk download could still have a different CRS.

-**REC001:** The Web API SHOULD comply with OAPIF CC JSON.
+**REC001:** The Web API SHOULD comply with OAPIF RC JSON.
 [Make this an INSPIRE REQ?]

-**REC002:** The Web API SHOULD comply with OAPIF CC OpenAPI.
+**REC002:** The Web API SHOULD comply with OAPIF RC OpenAPI.
 [Make this an INSPIRE REQ?]

-FUTURE WORK: CC/EXTENSION Filter – might be needed for direct access download services
+FUTURE WORK: RC/EXTENSION Filter – might be needed for direct access download services

 #### INSPIRE-specific requirements